WHO CAN VOTE-BY-MAIL?

 REQUESTING AN VOTE-BY-MAIL BALLOT (F.S.101.62)

-A Vote-By-Mail ballot may be requested for a specific election or for all elections for two general election cycles (up to four years).
+A Vote-By-Mail ballot may be requested for a specific election or for all elections through the next general election.
 The request can be made in person, by mail, by telephone or on this website.
 Only the voter or a designated member of his or her immediate family or legal guardian can request a Vote-By-Mail ballot for the voter.
 Immediate family means the voter's spouse, the parent, child, grandparent, or sibling of the voter or of the voter's spouse, or legal guardian.

 A request from the voter must include the following information: